 If left untreated, hepatitis C causes liver cancer, cirrhosis and other complications that could require a transplant or result in death.
 Thankfully, new treatments available to British Columbians can cure more than 95 percent of hepatitis C infections.
 Healthy Pathways Forward: A Strategic Integrated Approach to Viral Hepatitis provides a provincial blueprint to complement, guide and support community and ongoing health authority efforts to address viral hepatitis in British Columbia.

 “B.C. has been at the forefront of providing British Columbians with the prevention, care and treatment not only for hepatitis C, but for hepatitis B as well.
-Last year, we took a ground-breaking step and announced expanded drug coverage for anyone in B.C. with chronic hepatits C, regardless of severity and pledged our commitment to this action by further adding the drug Vosevi to the coverage,” said Health Minister Adrian Dix.
+Last year, we took a ground-breaking step and announced expanded drug coverage for anyone in B.C. with chronic hepatitis C, regardless of severity and pledged our commitment to this action by further adding the drug Vosevi to the coverage,” said Health Minister Adrian Dix.

 Testing and treating people infected is part of a larger World Health Organization goal to eliminate the disease by 2030.
 More than 20,000 British Columbians have been treated for hepatitis C including more than 3,000 last year, most of whom are now cured.